 This procedure prevents the event log errors Event ID: 10016 relating to DCOM permissions.

-Note: Microsoft does not recommend the method of modifying the permissions on DCOM components to prevent this error from being logged because these errors do not adversely affect the functionality and modifying the permissions can have unintended side effects.
+Note: Microsoft does not recommend modifying the permissions on DCOM components to prevent this error from being logged because these errors do not adversely affect the functionality, and modifying the permissions can have unintended side effects.